starling021/ehtools/README.md

 > Do it using install.sh:

-    COUNCIL: Create login and password using install.sh (example: login: ehtools, password: sloothe)
+    INFO: Create login and password using install.sh (example: login: ehtools, password: sloothe)

 > Do it when you are going to exit from ehtools:

-    COUNCIL: When you are going to exit framework, exit with shortcuts - 0 or exit.
+    INFO: When you are going to exit framework, exit with shortcuts - 0 or exit.

 > Do not do it when you are going to exit from ehtools:

-    WARNING: Do not just close ehtools window and do not exit from the Ehtools Framework using Ctrl + C or other exit signals!
+    INFO: Do not just close ehtools window and do not exit from the Ehtools Framework using Ctrl + C or other exit signals!